XirtamInteractive/DaneCallaghan/README.md

 ## What These Results Mean For Me:

 I think these test results are somewhat true, although I disagree with parts of them.
 In regards to the Myers-Briggs type test, while I am serious, I am certainly not quiet (just ask my girlfriend!).
 I like to think I am thorough and dependable.
 When I am in a team, I definitely don't want to let anyone down and pride myself on doing more than just "my part".
-I think my score of 83 in the Thinking section of the test shows that I lean towards critical think and analysis ore than my "gut feeling".
+I think my score of 83 in the Thinking section of the test shows that I lean towards critical thinking and analysis more than my "gut feeling".
 I am very process driven and like to see the logical reasons of why I do things.
 I interpret my 50% split of introversion/extraversion to mean that once I feel comfortable, I am quite outgoing.
 I tend to "sus out" people before I give them them the full me.

 In regards to my learning style result, this could not be more true.
 In my work I will often get someone to show me a task, then I will make myself a visual guide to follow.
 I also often use Youtube as a learning guide as things tend to click better for me when I see them.
 I find it difficult to learn if it's just from people telling me.